An Oral History of the Women’s Beanpot Final

 By Michael Ruberto

 2020 marked the first time in seven years that the Northeastern women’s hockey team emerged from the Beanpot hoisting the trophy.
-Going into the tournament with a dominant 23-3-1 record, the Huskies bested the Harvard Crimson 3-1 in the first round before going on to the Boston University Terriers in the finals a week later.
+Going into the tournament with a dominant 23-3-1 record, the Huskies bested the Harvard Crimson 3-1 in the first round before going on to face the Boston University Terriers in the finals a week later.
 These two rivals had already faced off three times in the 2019-2020 season leading up to this showdown, with the Huskies coming out on top each time.

 Following their big win, freshman forward Jess Schryver, sophomore forward Chloe Aurard, junior goaltender Aerin Frankel, and junior defender Lauren MacInnis reflect on the soaring successes and tense battles which led to their gripping double overtime victory over the Terriers.